The Role of Students

-Master database that captures population insights per every district per each province.
-This will allow us to understand the values, emotions and attitudes of different communities in different locations and in turn, enable us to create tailored campaigns and messaging to mobilize the people towards Jinnah’s ideals.
+Create a massive dataset that captures population insights per every district per each province.
+This will allow us to understand the values, emotions and attitudes of different communities in different locations and in turn, enable us to create tailored campaigns and messaging to mobilize the people towards progressive and democratic ideals.

-Fundraising platforms that enable us to access massive phone banks and mailing lists that cover every district in Pakistan to be able to raise funds and empower student activists to take on big causes.
+Build fundraising platforms that enable us to access massive phone banks and mailing lists that cover every district in Pakistan to be able to raise funds and empower student for civic engagement.

 Read This Next